apache/pulsar/site2/docs/client-libraries-java.md

 #### Failover

-Create new consumers and subscribe with the`Failover` subscription mode.
+Create new consumers and subscribe with the`Failover` subscription type.

 ```java
 Consumer consumer1 = client.newConsumer()